ktaylor63/southeast/site/content/wildlife/amphibians/neuse-river-waterdog.md

 - Conserving water to allow more water to remain in streams.
 - Using pesticides responsibly, especially around streams and lakes, to prevent runoff into mussel habitats.
 - Controlling soil erosion by planting trees and plants to avoid runoff of sediments into freshwater areas.
-- Supporting practices for construction and maintenance of unpaved, rural dirt and gravel roads that minimize erosion and connectivity to our rivers and lakes.

 ## Partnerships, research and projects